beyondessential/tamanu/docs/models.md

 ### Survey

 Surveys are a general purpose tool for creating forms and can be used for many applications, e.g. referrals and screenings.

 ### SurveyResponse

 A survey response hold information about a completed survey, including a calculated result if applicable.
-It holds the relations to all the answered questions and also an encounter in which the survey was conducted.
+It holds the relations to all the answered questions and also the encounter in which the survey was conducted.

 ### SurveyResponseAnswer